 B12 and folate transport is enhanced by lithium.
 We need lithium in the body to transport B12 and folate into cells.
 5 Wherever B12 and folate are needed, so is lithium.

 GABA is released from inhibitory presynaptic neurons into the synapse where it then acts upon the GABA receptors on the postsynaptic neuron to inhibit neuronal activity.
+This means GABA is calming.

 Glutamate is released from excitatory presynaptic neurons into the synapse where it then acts upon the NMDA receptors on the postsynaptic neuron to increase neuronal activity.